googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 ---------------------------

-After creating the database object, you can apply additional DDL statements via its :meth:`~google.cloud.spanner.database.Database.update_ddl` method:
+After creating the database object, you can apply additional DDL statements via its :meth:`~google.cloud.spanner_v1.database.Database.update_ddl` method:

 .. code:: python

     operation = database.update_ddl(ddl_statements, operation_id)

-- ``ddl_statements`` is a list of strings containing DDL to be applied to the database.
+- ``ddl_statements`` is a list of strings containing DDL statements to be applied to the database.

 - ``operation_id`` is a string ID for the long-running operation.

 .. note::

-    Update an instance triggers a "long-running operation" and returns a :class:`google.cloud.spanner.database.Operation`
+    Updating a database triggers a "long-running operation" and returns an :class:`~google.cloud.spanner_v1.database.Operation`
     object.
 See :ref:`check-on-current-database-operation` for polling
     to find out if the operation is completed.